 though they don't have one of the players.
 MCA's execution getting the discs into the stores has been extremely

 poor, but my enthusiasm remains high overall."
 He continues, "The imagination is the only limit to DiscoVision."

-The Bolero was never re-released on LaserDisc.
-It is available from Pyramid Media
+This performance of The Bolero was never reissued on LaserDisc.

 MCA DiscoVision Home Page